 A pot of mint will be sufficient to attract a day-flying little moth called the Mint Moth.
 This is found all over the country except for the north of Scotland and can be recognised by its small size – not much bigger than a 1 pence piece – dark reddish-brown upper wings and black lower wings, all of which have a distinct yellow spot on them.
 So, there’s every chance you will spot it on mint or related plants such as basil, deadnettle (Lamium), catmint and Agastache.

-- Here are some tips to get the most from your butterfly bonanza:
+Here are some tips to get the most from your butterfly garden

 - Choose butterfly favourites such as lavender, verbena and oregano